awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 For more information about creating or updating a distribution by using the CloudFront console, see [Creating a Distribution](distribution-web-creating-console.md) or [Updating a Distribution](HowToUpdateDistribution.md)\.

-**Delivery method**

-You specify the delivery method when you create a distribution\.
-You can’t change the delivery method for an existing distribution\.
-You can choose **Web** or **RTMP**\.
-Choose **Web**, unless you’re using Adobe Flash Media Server with RTMP\.

-**Note**
-[Adobe designated Flash as end\-of\-life at the end of 2020](https://blog.adobe.com/en/publish/2017/07/25/adobe-flash-update.html)\.
-As a result, Amazon CloudFront will no longer support Adobe Flash Media Server and will be deprecating Real\-Time Messaging Protocol \(RTMP\) distributions by December 31, 2020\.
-For more information, [read the full announcement on the Amazon CloudFront discussion forum](https://forums.aws.amazon.com/ann.jspa?annID=7356)\.

 **[Origin Settings](#DownloadDistValuesOrigin)**

 The following values apply to all types of origins: